Code-Institute-Submissions/Dublin-360-CI/README.md

    3. To publish the project to see it on the web go to Settings on Repo , scroll down to the heading, GitHub Pages.
 Under the Source setting, Use drop-down menu to select master branch as a publishing source and save.
 Refreshed the github page, and you are then given a url where your page is published; The site is now published at

     4. To run this code on your local machine, you would go to my respository at https://github.com/Dermomurphy/Dublin-360-CI and on the home page on the right hand side just above all the files, you will see a green button that says, "Clone or download", this button will give you options to clone with HTTPS, open in desktop or download as a zip file.
-Then -->
+Then --> click the clipboard item to copy the Https address of the repo.

-    Open Git Bash
+    Open Git Bash/Terminal:
-    CD to working directory to the location where you want the cloned directory to be made.
+    CD the working directory to the location where you want the cloned directory to be made. you can use mkdir command to make a new directory, then cd into it.
-    Type git clone, and then paste this URL: https://github.com/Dermomurphy/Dublin-360-CI.git Press Enter.
+    Type git clone, and then paste the URL: https://github.com/Dermomurphy/Dublin-360-CI.git Press Enter.
 The clone is created.

     For more information about the above process; https://help.github.com/en/github/using-git/which-remote-url-should-i-use